 Styling Focal Points for Beaded Bracelets with Charms

 As folks involved with jewelry creation, we all know that there’s a limitless horizon out there just waiting to journey.
 Today, we’re going to share with you two exciting collections from Xinar: sterling silver occupation charms and sterling silver food, household, and garden charms.

 Occupation charms fit the current revival of the nineties aesthetic because silversmiths often rely on quirky visuals and humor to make these charms attractive and not to mention wearable.
 In addition, there’s a tradition in making charms that give even a silver handcuff charm a zany twist.
 Sometimes it’s in the angling of the shapes.
 Other times, it’s just the miniaturization of an everyday object that naturally makes these charms perfect for bracelet edits, necklaces, and other crafty items.

-Another significant aspect about occupation charms is they’ve very inclusive, which sends a positive message to everyone–that jewelry is for anyone.
+Another significant aspect about beaded bracelets with charms with this type of charm is they’re very inclusive, which sends a positive message to everyone–that jewelry is for anyone.
 Regardless of your values and what you do in life, you can wear a lovely beaded bracelet with symbols that matter to you.
 For example, consider our quirky movable meat scale charm we’re sure that it’s not just professional butchers who’d want this one.
 Jewelry is ultimately about self-expression, which would explain why there are so many variations, and the wheel of design keeps turning and turning.